project-nous/frontend-challenge/README.md

-# Nous frontend challenge
+# Nous frontend coding challenge

-Hey 👋, congratulations on getting to code challenge stage.

-This task resembles what we do here at Nous so it should give you a good idea of problems we are dealing with here and how we work.
+Hey 👋, congratulations on getting to coding challenge stage.
+This task resembles what we do here at Nous so it should give you a good idea of problems we are dealing with and how we work.

-In this task you will be given access to an API and a Figma file; your task is to implement some of the design system components in the Figma file and to use them to display the data from the API.
+In this task you will be given access to an API and a Figma file.
+Your task is to implement some of the design system components in the Figma file and to use them to display the data from the API.

 You are free to solve this in any programming language and make use of any frameworks you wish.

-For transparency, here at Nous we use [Typescript](https://www.typescriptlang.org/), [React](https://reactjs.org/), and [TailwindCSS](https://tailwindcss.com/) - but don't feel you have to use them, we'd prefer you to smash this task in whatever you feel comfortable coding in.
+For transparency, at Nous we use [Typescript](https://www.typescriptlang.org/), [React](https://reactjs.org/), and [TailwindCSS](https://tailwindcss.com/) - but please don't feel like you have to use them, we'd prefer you to smash this challenge in whatever you feel comfortable coding in.

 ## Background

-One way Nous gathers data about a household is via users connecting their bank accounts through open banking.
-Nous then uses the transactional data to build a modal of the household's spending habits and presents it in an easy to understand way.
+One way Nous gathers data about a household is via users connecting their bank accounts through Open Banking.
+Nous can use data on the transactions in a user's bank account to build up a picture of their household's spending habits, which is presented in an easy-to-understand way.

 ## Exercise